THE UNITED STATES ARMY FIELD BAND

 - The candidate must possess a strong musical background with a minimum of 5 years experience in professional live sound reinforcement.
 They must have a working knowledge of the fundamental properties of acoustics, sound propagation, microphone techniques, troubleshooting, electrical power distribution, speaker and fill systems, wireless systems, signal flow, and minor repair.
 The candidate must be proficient in sound system design and implementation, analysis, and system optimization.
 Experience with FFT analysis (Smaart, SIM III, etc.) is highly preferred.
 Proficiency with large format analog and digital mixing consoles, signal processors, pro-level analog and digital audio equipment, computers, and basic video operation is required.

 - Candidates for this position should also have a strong background in classical and jazz music with a solid theoretical and practical understanding of the concepts and techniques involved in classical music recording, editing, and production.
-A thorough knowledge of DAWs used in audio production is required with an emphasis on Pro-Tools HD and TDM systems.
-Ability to read and analyze musical scores is preferred.
+A thorough knowledge of DAWs used in audio production is required with an emphasis on Pro-Tools Native and HDX systems.
+Ability to read and analyze musical scores as well as experience in audio post-production is preferred.

 - Candidate must be self-motivated, able to adapt readily to changes in technology, methods, and continuously changing situations.
 They must work well with others and function professionally under pressure.

-- Perform as a live audio engineer (FOH) for the Jazz Ambassadors of The U.S. Army Field Band
+- Perform as a live audio engineer (FOH) for the Concert Band and Soldiers' Chorus of The U.S. Army Field Band

-- Perform duties as Assistant Live Audio Engineer for the Concert Band, Soldiers' Chorus, and The Volunteers as needed
+- Perform duties as Assistant Live Audio Engineer for the Jazz Ambassadors and The Volunteers as needed

 - Tour approximately 100 days per year in the U.S. and overseas